hardkorebob/dust-lang/README.md

 ## Why Dust Doesn't Need a Type Checker

-The answer is in your manifesto: "Dust does not fight complexity.
+"Dust does not fight complexity.
 It transcends it."

 ### Pike's Philosophy in Dust